GbrlJennie/8_Tugas-Socket-Programming/README.md

 # UDP-Socket-Programming

 A simple chat room application that allows users to exchange messages online and in real-time.
-This application is built using Python (version 3.10 or higher) and utilizes the UDP transport protocol.
+This application is built using Python and utilizes the UDP transport protocol.
 It is compatible with Windows and Linux-based operating systems.

 ## Requirements

-- Python 3.10 or higher
+- Python
 - Access to a terminal or command prompt

 ## Getting Started